Papa Stour: Geology

 In 1953 the spectacular headland, 'Da Horn o Papa' fell into the sea during a storm.
 The nearby islet of Brei Holm also has caves that can be accessed by small boats when conditions permit.

 Ecology

-Otters, grey seals, killer whales and harbour porpoises are frequently seen on and around Papa Stour.
-Atlantic puffin, Arctic and common tern, bonxie and Arctic skua, northern fulmar, common guillemot, razorbill, curlew, wheatear, ringed plover and great black-backed gull all breed on the island, and numerous migratory species have been recorded.

 There is a profusion of wild flowers, including mountain everlasting, spring squill and eyebright as well as the ubiquitous heather.
 The west side of the island is a Site of Special Scientific Interest and the seas around Papa Stour are a Special Area of Conservation.
 The traditional Shetland Pony is still bred.

+Otters, grey seals, killer whales and harbour porpoises are frequently seen on and around Papa Stour.
+Atlantic puffin, Arctic and common tern, bonxie and Arctic skua, northern fulmar, common guillemot, razorbill, curlew, wheatear, ringed plover and great black-backed gull all breed on the island, and numerous migratory species have been recorded.
+The northern and western parts of the island have been designated an Important Bird Area (IBA) by BirdLife International.

 History and archaeology

 Human settlement of the island dates from circa 3000 BC and there are remains of several Neolithic burial chambers known as 'heel-shaped cairns'.
 Little is known of the pre-Celtic and Celtic eras, but when the Norse arrived it is likely they found a religious settlement as the name of the island derives from Papey Stóra meaning "Big island of the Papar" (Celtic monks), in distinction to Papa Little some 12 km to the west.